Shepherd Bushiri

+Background

 Early life

-Bushiri was born and grew up in Mzuzu, which is in the northern part of Malawi and is a Tumbuka by tribe.
-His mother gave him the name Shepherd due to the complexities around his birth, acknowledging the Lord as her Shepherd.
+Bushiri was born and grew up in Mzuzu, which is in the northern part of Malawi and is a Ngoni by ethnicity from Ntcheu.
+His mother allegedly gave him the name Shepherd due to the complexities around his birth, acknowledging the Lord as her Shepherd.

-He travels around the world holding crusades and meetings focused on teaching, prophesy and healing.
 In August 2018, he was invited as a guest of honour at South Africa's National Day of Inter-faith prayer held at the Emirates Airline Stadium in Johannesburg, during which he offered prayers of reconciliation and unity.
 The event was attended by South African leading clergy and South Africa's Vice President David Mabuza.

-Given name controversy

-Claims were made in The Citizen in February 2019 that Bushiri was born as Chipiliro Gama; "an invoice mistakenly sent to Baloyi Attorneys did not use the popular name Shepherd Bushiri, and instead called him Chipiliro Gama".
-A report in The Sunday Times newspaper for February 2019 stated that "Bushiri's father, Huxley, and mother, Cristina, a Zambian by birth raised him as Chipiliro Gama".

-In September 2019, Bushiri's spokesperson and communications director, Ephraim Nyondo, denied the allegations.